-A minimum of 1.0 m on the front side, 0.25 m from the center line of meter to both sides, and 2.1 m for height clearance is required.
-See Figure 12 - Revenue Meter Clearance Instrument Rated Meters for more information.
-Any obstructions found around the meter socket and conduit may require removal at the customer's expense.
+A minimum of 1.2 m on the front side, 0.25 m from the center line of meter to both sides, and 2.1 m for height clearance is required.
+See Figure 13 - Revenue Meter Clearance Instrument Rated Meters for more information.